Bunching and Taxing Multidimensional Skills: Proofs

-In this appendix, we describe the accuracy of the approximate planner problem and provide the algorithm that we use to characterize its solution.
+\textbf{Accuracy}.
+We next describe the accuracy of the approximate planner problem and provide the algorithm that we use to characterize its solution.
 The precision of the solution to the approximate planner's problem naturally depends on the accuracy of the prior location of the solution.
 The criterion we evaluate to ensure that the location is accurate is the absence of binding boundary constraints at the optimal solution.
 In line with this criterion, we define a solution is proper when no boundary constraints binds.

 \begin{definition*} The solution to the approximate problem is \underline{proper} if the solution is strictly interior, that is $\underline{c}(p) < c(p) < \bar{c}(p)$, $\underline{x}_{s}(p)< x_{s}(p) <\bar{x}_{s}(p)$ if $\underline{x}_s(p) \neq 0$ and $x_{s}(p)\geq \underline{x}_{s}(p)$ when $\underline{x}_{s}(p)=0$. \end{definition*}